marcelodive/notes/README.md

-# instructions
+# Notes
-General instructions to myself
+General notes to myself